Akhil Reed Amar: Academic career

-Amar joined the faculty of Yale Law School in 1985 as an assistant professor, then became an associate professor in 1988 and a full professor in 1990.
-From 1993 to 2008, he was the law school's Southmayd Professor of Law.
-He received the school's appointment as a Sterling Professor of Law in 2008.
-Amar's former students include four U.S. senators—Cory Booker, Michael Bennet, Chris Coons, and Josh Hawley—and government officials Jake Sullivan and Neal Katyal.
-Justice Brett Kavanaugh was also briefly a student of Amar.
+Amar joined the faculty of Yale Law School in 1985 as an assistant professor, became an associate professor in 1988, and was promoted to full professor in 1990.
+From 1993 to 2008, he held the Southmayd Professorship of Law.
+In 2008, he was appointed Sterling Professor of Law, the law school’s highest academic rank.

+Amar's former students include U.S. senators Cory Booker, Michael Bennet, Chris Coons, and Josh Hawley, as well as government officials and judges including Jake Sullivan, Neal Katyal, Alex Azar, Michael Barr, Brian Deese, Stephanos Bibas, Goodwin Liu, and Rob Bonta.
+Justice Brett Kavanaugh briefly attended one of Amar’s constitutional law courses while a student at Yale Law School.

-He is the author of many articles and books, including The Words That Made Us: America's Constitutional Conversation, 1760-1840 and its sequel Born Equal: Remaking America's Constitution, 1840-1920.
-His nonfiction books have collectively earned two starred reviews from Publishers Weekly and three starred reviews from Kirkus Reviews.
+He is the author of more than one hundred law review articles and several books, including The Words That Made Us: America's Constitutional Conversation, 1760–1840 and its sequel Born Equal: Remaking America's Constitution, 1840–1920.
+Amar has stated that the books are part of a planned trilogy, with a third volume tentatively titled Earth's Best Hope: America's Constitution, 1920–Present.